faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     **System message**

     ```prompt
     You're an AI assistant who helps people find information.
-You'll provide answers from the text provided in the prompt, and respond concisely.
+You'll provide answers from the text provided in the prompt and respond concisely.
     ```

     **User message:**